 Anatomy of the digestive system

-The front part of the digestive system or the “foregut” consists of the mouth, esophagus, stomach and small intestine.
-The back part of the digestive system is called the “hindgut” and consists of the caecum, large colon, small colon, rectum and anus.
+In basic terms, the front part of the digestive system or the ‘foregut’ consists of the mouth, esophagus, stomach and small intestine.
+The back part of the digestive system is called the ‘hindgut’ and consists of the caecum, large colon, small colon, rectum and anus.

 The stomach has 10% of the capacity of the small intestine.
-This already suggests to us that horses cannot handle large portions of feed at once.
+This means that horses cannot handle large portions of feed at once.
 They are much better suited to small amounts fed consumed regularly.

 Gastric Ulcers vs. Hindgut Horse Ulcers